Julien Maggiotti: Career

 A youth product of Lucciana since the age of 5, Maggiotti began his senior career with the club in 2017.
 An amateur at Lucciana, Maggiotti worked as a ironworker on the side and weighed 103 kg while playing.
 A chance meeting with the former professional footballer Pascal Camadini convinced him to lose weight, and he gained attention as one of the most talented players on his team.

-He transferred to Cholet in the 2020-21 season.
+He transferred to Cholet in the 2020–21 season.

 In 17 June 2021, he moved to Laval in the Championnat National.
 He helped them win the 2021–22 Championnat National and earn promotion into the Ligue 2, and was named the club's player of the season by the fans.

-On 21 June 2022, he transferred to the Belgium club Charleroi signing a 2+1 year deal, but immediately returned to Laval on loan for the 2022-23 season.
+On 21 June 2022, he transferred to the Belgium club Charleroi signing a 2+1 year deal, but immediately returned to Laval on loan for the 2022–23 Ligue 2 season.

+On 26 July 2023, Ligue 2 side Bastia announced the signing of Maggiotti on a three-year deal, for approximately 500,000 euros.

+On 24 June 2025, Maggiotti returned to Laval on a three-year deal.